Sleeping With A New Tattoo

-After getting a brand new tattoo, you will need all of the sleep that you can get in order for your body to have the best chance possible at healing itself quickly and effectively.
-However, sleeping with a new tattoo can be both painful and uncomfortable – not to mention worrisome as nobody wants to accidentally damage their new ink during the night.
+However, sleeping with a new tattoo can be both painful and uncomfortable – not to mention anxiety-provoking.
+Nobody wants to accidentally damage their new ink during the night.

-Use a spare, clean bed sheet that you don’t mind ruining
+1. Use a spare clean sheet you don’t mind ruining

 There are a couple of reasons to use a different/clean bed sheet.

-Firstly, your new tattoo is essentially just a big open wound at the beginning of the healing process, and because of this you will want to keep it as clean as possible in order to prevent any nasty germs or bacteria from causing any potential infections within your tattoo.
+Firstly, your new tattoo is essentially just a big open wound at the beginning of the healing process, and because of this, you will want to keep it as clean as possible in order to prevent any bacteria from causing an infection.

-For this reason, you should always have a freshly cleaned bed sheet to use the night you’re back from the tattooing studio, and you should change it as often as possible over the next couple of weeks until your tattoo is sufficiently healed.
+For this reason, you should always have freshly cleaned bedsheets to use the night you’re back from the tattooing studio, and you should change it as often as possible over the next couple of weeks until your tattoo is sufficiently healed.

-Once your tattoo has finished the peeling stage, you can stop worrying too much about the cleanliness of your bedsheets as your tattoo will have formed a new protective layer of skin to keep infection-causing bacteria out of the area.
+Once your tattoo has finished the peeling stage, you can stop worrying so much about the cleanliness of your bedsheets, as your tattoo will have regenerated its protective layer of skin to keep infection-causing bacteria out of the area.

-For this reason, if you have a favorite bed sheet that you wouldn’t like to get ruined, then you should definitely find a (clean) spare one to use that you don’t mind getting covered in blood & ink.
+For this reason, if you have a favorite set of sheets that you wouldn’t like to get ruined, then you should definitely find a (clean) spare one to use that you don’t mind getting covered in blood and ink.

-Sometimes (normally when having already taken your tattoo wrap off), you can wake up in the morning after sleeping with a new tattoo to find that the wound has been pressing against the bed sheet and has actually stuck/dried against it.
+Sometimes (normally when having already taken your tattoo wrap off), you can wake up in the morning to find that the wound has been pressing against the bedsheet and has actually stuck/dried against it.

-The best thing to do would be to take the whole bed sheet with you into the bathroom and gently run the area under lukewarm water until the sheet eventual falls away from your skin.
+The best thing to do would be to take the whole bedsheet with you into the bathroom and gently run the area under lukewarm water until the sheet eventual falls away from the skin.

 This method is much more gentle and has much less risk of damaging your new tattoo when compared to just trying to simply pull the sheet away.

-Not only do dogs, cats and other animals harbor a whole host of dirty bacteria, but they also love blood!
+Not only do dogs, cats, and other animals harbor a whole host of microbes, but they also love blood!

-The only way to ensure that your pet doesn’t jump onto your bed while you’re sleeping and start licking, and transferring millions of gruesome germs onto your tattoo, is to keep them outside of the bedroom, no-matter how much you/they may not want to.
+The only way to ensure your pet doesn’t jump onto your bed while you’re sleeping and start licking and transferring millions of gruesome germs onto your tattoo is by keeping them outside of the bedroom, no matter how much you/they may not want to.